 In conclusion I’d just like to say, IT WASN”T MY FAULT.
 Chef is totally to blame!

 UPDATE: THE COST OF REPAIRING THE MOPED WAS $460.

 They claimed that every scratch on the thing was down to us and saw us as a great opportunity to make money.
-Think about that before you hire a bike on Ko Phangan!
-I must say though, it’s about the only way to see the island, taxis, tuk tuks and water taxis are expensive, there is no public transport and you can’t walk.
+Think about that before you hire a bike.
+I must say though, it’s about the only way to see the island, taxis, tuk tuks and water taxis are expensive.
+There is no public transport and you can’t walk.
 Lesson learnt, never hire a bike unless they will offer insurance.
 I can tell you exactly where NOT to hire a bike on Ko Phangan.

 The Law and Road Rules for Hiring a Scooter or Bike on Ko Phangan or in Thailand